Capital City

 1 January- 31 December is the 12-month accounting period that businesses in Dominican Republic use for financial and tax reporting purposes.

 The payroll cycle in Dominican Republic is usually monthly, with employees being paid by the last day of the month.
+Some companies may also pay bi-weekly or semi-monthly.

 The law does not include provisions for 13th salaries.
 However it is common practice for employers to provide a Christmas bonus equivalent to one month's salary.